 Why is some rock green near Delicate Arch and along Highway 191?

 Those rocks contain iron in a reduced (non-oxidized) state.
 Depending on the conditions under which a rock was formed, iron can color rocks red, black, orange, purple, or greenish grey.

 How much (or how little) rain falls here?

 Arches averages 8-10 inches (20-25cm) of precipitation annually.
 Most of that water falls in spring and late-summer rains, though the park also receives snowfalls of 4-6 inches (10-15cm) most winters.
 More...

 How many visitors come to Arches every year?

-In 2010, the park received 1,014,405 visitors.
+In 2010, the park received over one million visitors.
 Unlike many parks, our visitation numbers are increasing every year.
+More...